postmanlabs/labs-docs/_posts/01_postman/05_environments_and_globals/2017-05-04-manage_environments.md

 Image

-The Create New screen appears.
+The "Create New" screen appears.

 Image

-2. Click Environment and enter a name for the new environment.
+2. Click "Environment" and enter a name for the new environment.
 3. Add the variables you want to save as key-value pairs.
-4. Click Add.
+4. Click the **Add** button.

 **Note**: At the bottom of the screen you can select ‘Show this window at launch’ to indicate whether you want the Create New screen to display each time you open Postman.